citrusleaf/hbondah-snyk-sandbox/README.md

-# Aerospike Prometheus Exporter
+# Aerospike Henry Bondah

-This repo contains Aerospike's monitoring agent for Prometheus.
-The exporter is part of the [Aerospike Monitoring Stack](https://www.aerospike.com/docs/tools/monitorstack/index.html).
+This repo contains Aerospike's Henry, Henry Bondah.
+Henry is part of the SecOps team.

 The Aerospike Prometheus Exporter is now **generally available** (GA).
 If you're an enterprise customer feel free to reach out to support with any questions.